 Do it for the kids…

 The final significant experience in my life that has led me here, came after graduate school.
 I was collecting my post-doc hours towards licensure working with foster children at Orangewood Children’s Home.
 It was an experience that has forever shaped the way I look at the family, adults, and the innocence of children.
 Going into a large foster home day in and day out will affect how you view the world.
 Innocent children being removed from their homes due to abuse, neglect, and/or danger in the home is heartbreaking.
-Seeing toddlers put to sleep in strange beds by strange adults, spending time holding babies who just needs someone to attach to, being called out on a crisis call for teenagers struggling with angst, hormones, and the fact they are in a foster home, can be too much.
+Seeing toddlers put to sleep in strange beds by strange adults, spending time holding babies who just need someone to attach to, being called out on a crisis call for teenagers struggling with angst, hormones, and the fact they are in a foster home, can be too much.

 In those years at Orangewood I got angry.
 I felt angry at the adults who allowed this to happen to the children.
 I got angry that our society doesn’t have better support systems to help families on the edge and I got angry at the generations before who began this pattern that has led to multiple generations being in and out of the foster system.

-From that experience, I realized that my too passions, love/marriage and the well-being of children were connected.
+From that experience, I realized that my two passions, love/marriage and the well-being of children were connected.
 I realized that when the parents are healthy, the children will thrive.
 When mom and dad are in a stable relationship, the well-being of their children is protected.
 It’s when the family system breaks down that children suffer.

-So while my initial goal to understand love and help build healthier relationship is still there, my true goals is to protect children.
+So while my initial goal to understand love and help build healthier relationships is still there, my true goals is to protect children.
 My approach is through the parents.
 I know that if I can help someone date healthier partners and establish healthier relationship patterns, their future children will benefit.
 I know that if I can help mom and dad repair their marriage and work together on resolving conflict, the children will be less anxious, perform better in school, and make better decisions.
 And I know when I can help a mom and dad who have decided to divorce do it in a way that protects and honors their children, their children will have a better chance at success in life and love.

 So that is where my passion lies and where I have chosen to put my time.
 I have dedicated my professional career to honing my relationship counseling skills.
 I know and understand what it takes to have a good relationship and am aware of the challenges.
 I know what struggles dating individuals face in finding a compatible partner, and have a system for helping them get what they actually need.
 And I have spent a great deal of time learning and training in the development of children.
 I understand their needs and challenges and have been educated in specialized techniques that help children feel loved, seen, heard, and safe, which decreases challenging behaviors.